GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-104/index.md

 ---
 title: New in Chrome 104
 description: >
   Chrome 104 is rolling out now!
-With region capture, you can now specify a crop area when using getDisplayMedia to capture the current tab.
+Region capture specifies a crop area when using getDisplayMedia() to capture the current tab.
 Media query syntax can be written using mathematical comparison operators.
-  Shared Element Transitions start a new origin trial.
+  Shared Element Transitions starts an origin trial.
 And there's plenty more.
 layout: 'layouts/blog-post.njk'
 date: 2022-08-02